OpenNFT/OpenNFT/README.md

 ```

 **NOTE**:
-If you use Windows and MATLAB has been installed to default direcory (Program Files) you need
+If you do not have write access in MATLABROOT the installer will try to install "Matlab Engine for Python"
-Administrator rights for installing Matlab Engine for Python (You need to install OpenNFT via pip as Administrator).
+with Administrator/root privileges (It elevate privileges via UAC/sudo).

 Also you can install OpenNFT from your working directory (OpenNFT project root directory):